Autumn Budget 2024: Employer NIC hike branded a 'major setback' for efforts to tackle pension undersaving

 In addition to this, the threshold at which it is paid has been cut from £9,100 per year to £5,000.

-Whilst no specific changes to NIC on pension contributions, as previously suggested, industry experts have suggested that the broader NIC hike could still "scupper" progress made by auto-enrolment.
+Whilst no specific changes were made to apply NIC to employer's pension contributions, as previously suggested, industry experts warned that the broader NIC hike could still "scupper" progress made by auto-enrolment.

 Hargreaves Lansdown head of retirement analysis, Helen Morrissey, said: “Raising employer National Insurance may not look like the type of change that will impact employees but over time it has the capacity to make a real dent in their financial resilience.